-(a) Each person making a parachute descent from an unpressurised aircraft shall-

-- when between altitudes of 10 000 and 13 000 feet for longer than 30 minutes, use supplementary oxygen until immediately prior to exiting the aircraft; and - (2) when between altitudes of 13 000 and 20 000 feet, use supplementary oxygen until immediately prior to exiting the aircraft.

-(b) Each person making a parachute descent from a pressurised aircraft shall, when between altitudes of 13 000 and 20 000 feet, use supplementary oxygen during the period from immediately prior to depressurisation to immediately prior to exiting the aircraft.

-(c) Each person making a parachute descent from altitudes above 13 000 feet shall have satisfactorily completed a training course, for high altitude descents, conducted by a parachute organisation.

-(d) Each person making a parachute descent from altitudes above 20 000 feet shall use individual supplementary oxygen from immediately prior to depressurisation, or from immediately after disconnection from any aircraft mounted supplementary oxygen system, until descent below an altitude of 13 000 feet.
+- (a) A person making a parachute descent from an unpressurised aircraft must- - (1) when between altitudes of 10 000 and 13 000 feet for longer than 30 minutes, use supplementary oxygen until immediately prior to exiting the aircraft; and - (2) when between altitudes of 13 000 and 20 000 feet, use supplementary oxygen until immediately prior to exiting the aircraft. - (b) A person making a parachute descent from a pressurised aircraft must, when between altitudes of 13 000 and 20 000 feet, use supplementary oxygen during the period from immediately prior to depressurisation to immediately prior to exiting the aircraft. - (c) A person making a parachute descent from altitudes above 13 000 feet must have satisfactorily completed a training course, for high altitude descents, conducted by a parachute organisation. - (d) A person making a parachute descent from altitudes above 20 000 feet must use individual supplementary oxygen from immediately prior to depressurisation, or from immediately after disconnection from any aircraft mounted supplementary oxygen system, until descent below an altitude of 13 000 feet.